maurolepore/meetups/code/text-processing/README.md

 Escape character drop a character's special meaning and search for the literal character.

 Most languages (R, JavaScript, etc.) use the same symbols to represent the same features - however, R by default requires two backslashes to escape a character ("\\\\") while other languages usually require only one ("\\").
+R escapes the special meaning of the backslash, so that it can be read as a backslash in the pattern, to be interpreted with its special meaning in the function.
 Just be aware of that when you go looking up regular expression documentation.

 * Regex 101 [https://regex101.com/]
   * Test your patterns in real-time and get reminders of what symbols are meant to match what text
 * Regex Golf [https://alf.nu/RegexGolf]
 * Regex Crossword (small puzzles with tutorial and themes) [https://regexcrossword.com/]
 * Regex Crossword (large puzzle) [https://gregable.com/p/regexp-puzzle.html]

 ### Capturing groups